 Asian Development Bank and Papua New Guinea: Fact Sheet

-Updated yearly, this ADB Fact Sheet provides social and economic indicators on Papua New Guinea as well as concise information on ADB's operations in the country and contact information.
+Updated yearly, this ADB Fact Sheet provides social and economic indicators on PNG as well as concise information on ADB's operations in the country and contact information.